kavir1698/EvoDynamics.jl/docs/src/tutorial.md

 ```

-The order of these sections is important because each section uses objects from its preceding sections.
+The order of these sections is important because each section relies on objects from its preceding sections.

 Functions are used to create parameters that may change temporally and spatially.
-The following parameters are functions: bottleneck function which kills certain agents at certain times and spaces, optimal phenotype values which returns the optimal phenotype for a species at a given time and space, and environmental resources that may change over time.
+The following parameters are functions: bottleneck function, which kills specific agents at certain times and locations; optimal phenotype values, which returns the optimal phenotype for a species at a given time and location; and environmental resources that may change over time.

 You may create as many species as you want.
-Parameters of each species is a dictionary.
+Parameters of each species are stored in a dictionary.

-Model parameters is one dictionary that stores general parameters of the model, such as number of generations, space size, and species interaction parameters.
+Model parameters is a dictionary that stores general parameters of the model, such as the number of generations, space size, and species interaction parameters.

-First, define your model parameters (here, we call it `parameters.jl`).
-[Simple Wright-Fisher](@ref) and [Predator prey](@ref) have examples of initiation parameters.
+First, define your model parameters (here, we call it `parameters.jl`) [Simple Wright-Fisher](@ref) and [Predator prey](@ref) have examples of initiation parameters.
 See [Model description](@ref) for a description of each parameter.

-We can the use the `runmodel` function to create a model from these parameters and run the simulation.
+You can use the `runmodel` function to create a model from these parameters and run the simulation.

 ```@docs
 runmodel